grayroom/NyanBeat-release/README.md

 # NyanBeat-release
 A simple rhythm game : maintenance is in progress.

+# Notice
+The version of the sound library that was used is out of date and the license information has not been verified, so we will proceed with replacing the library.

 # BugReport
 Because it's an early version of development, there's a lot of unexception handled parts, and there's going to be a lot of bugs.
 If you find a bug, please report it in the mail below.